 The most important skill for winning in writing is writing from the customer's perspective.
 Your proposal should not be about you, it should be about your customer and be written from their perspective.
 To achieve this, you need to avoid describing yourself and your offering.
 Instead, you should be putting your offering in context, based on the customer's perspective and not your own.
 Even when the RFP says to "describe" your company or offering, you should be putting it in the context that the customer cares about.

 It really helps to learn how to read your proposal the way the customer will.
 The customer doesn't really care about you, they care about the outcome of the procurement and what you will do for them.
+The last thing you want to do is to tell a story in your proposal that the customer doesn't care about.
 If all you do is describe yourself and your offering, then the customer will not care about your proposal.
 When the customer looks at your proposal, what do they see?

 If you are not sure about the customer's perspective, here are 33 ways to see things through the customer's eyes.
 And here are 22 more examples of things the customer might be looking for.
 And in case you find the RFP confusing, here are 34 reasons it was written that way.
 If you still lack insight, you can try making your proposal part of a conversation.
 If you are trying to write a proposal when you don't know the customer, you might have to make some assumptions.
 Or you can try writing your proposal dangerously or even ignore the customer's vision.